Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 What are Chinese stocks?

-Chinese stocks originate from companies that are headquartered in China.
-Like the US, there are multiple Chinese stock exchanges — including the Hong Kong Stock Exchange, the Shanghai Stock Exchange and the Shenzhen Stock Exchange.
+Chinese stocks originate from companies headquartered in or substantially controlled from China.
+There are multiple Chinese stock exchanges, including the Hong Kong Stock Exchange, the Shanghai Stock Exchange and the Shenzhen Stock Exchange.

 How to buy Chinese stocks from the US